Deploying Okta Access Gateway follows a well defined set of tasks, performed in a specific order.

 |Deploy image into virtual environment.||The first step in deploying Access Gateway is to import the virtual appliance file into the target virtual environment.
 This task varies based on the selected environment.
 For development and testing VMWare and Oracle Virtual Box are the simplest deployment environments.

-See Bootstrap Access Gateway for details of bootstrapping a simple Access Gateway development environment.
+See Deploy Access Gateway for development environments for details of bootstrapping a simple Access Gateway development environment.

 |Reset the instance||Once Access Gateway has been imported into the virtual environment it should be reset.
 Resetting the instance involves accessing the instance using the Access Gateway Management console and running a simple reset command.
 See Access Gateway Management console for a general introduction to the Access Gateway Management console.|